fredegd/squigglify-v1.0/README.md

 4. **Download**: Export the final SVG for use in plotting software or graphic design applications
 5. **Download**: It support also PNG and PDF formats.

+**coming soon:**

+export to even bigger formats, like A3, A4, A2, A1, A0.

 ## Processing Modes

 ### Monochrome